Contributions to Wasabi

 How should I start contributing to Wasabi?

-Thank you for considering to support this beautiful libre and open-source project!
+Thank you for helping support this beautiful libre and open-source project!
 It is the responsibility of everyone using the software to contribute to its growth.
-Your help is deeply appreciated, and very much needed!
 First please read the contribution checklist to get introduced to the project and to start out in the right direction.
-Join our Slackopen in new window and check out our GitHub repositoryopen in new window, so that you can stay up-to-date with the latest contributions.
+Join our Slack and check out our GitHub repository, so that you can stay up-to-date with the latest contributions.

 How can I report a bug?

-When you stumble upon an issue that needs fixing, please first check the open issuesopen in new window and pull requestsopen in new window if there is already someone working on it.
+When you stumble upon an issue that needs fixing, please first check the open issues and pull requests if there is already someone working on it.
 If yes, then you can comment your situation and bug report under the open issue.
-If no, then please consider to open a new issueopen in new window and give a detailed report on the problem.
+If no, then please consider to open a new issue and give a detailed report on the problem.
 It is especially helpful when you provide a step-by-step guide on how to reproduce what you have found.
 There is constantly a lot of work done to the code base, thus it's good to know which version of Wasabi, and what operating system you are using.
-In some cases it might be useful to see your logs, though please consider your privacy and encrypt this data properly in direct communication with the developers.
+In most cases, it is necessary to see your logs.
+Please consider your privacy by omitting sensitive log data like transaction IDs.

 DANGER

-If you find a bug that puts users' privacy or security at serious risk, please take great care with responsible disclosure!
-Send an email to [email protected], preferably using PGP encryption 21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075Eopen in new window.
+If you find a bug that puts users' privacy or security at serious risk, please take great care with responsible disclosure by reporting a vulnerability on GitHub.

 How can I request a feature?